5 Things You Can Learn from Artist Brad Kahlhamer

 3. What a katsina is

-After a visit to the Heard Museum, in Phoenix, in the 1980s, Kahlhamer began making kastinas like the small Hopi figurines he saw at the museum.
-Traditionally, kastina figures represent the spiritual beings of the Pueblo tribes’ cosmology.
+After a visit to the Heard Museum, in Phoenix, in the 1980s, Kahlhamer began making katsinam like the small Hopi figurines he saw at the museum.
+Traditionally, katsina figures represent the spiritual beings of the Pueblo tribes’ cosmology.
 As each deity is unique, so too are the figurines that signify them; each wooden figure is made distinct with paint, feathers, beads, buttons, and other materials.
 The “dolls,” as they have been dubbed by Westerners, have become popular souvenirs for tourists who visit the Southwest.
-Kahlhamer created a “tribe” of katsinas that references traditional Hopi beings and talismans, like those at the Heard, as well as the commodification and commercialization of the figures.
+Kahlhamer created a “tribe” of katsinam that references traditional Hopi beings and talismans, like those at the Heard, as well as the commodification and commercialization of the figures.